we would like to use your location information to better refine the results presented to you while on our web site.

-The U.S. Navy Blue Angels return to the Dayton Vectren Air Show in 2016.
+Update: The U.S. Navy Blue Angels have cancelled their appearance at the Dayton Vectren Air Show in 2016.

 Last appearing in 2008, the Raptor will make an appearance in Dayton.
 Its incredible maneuverability, aided by its computerized controls and powerful, thrust-vectoring jet engines make the Raptor a must see attraction at this year’s event.
 The Raptor was the first American fighter jet to fly at supercruise- flying at supersonic speeds without using the afterburner.
 The F-22 can reach supersonic airspeeds of Mach 1.5 without using the afterburner.
 The F-22 will be flown by Major Daniel “FFits” Dickinson.
 Be sure to attend this year’s show to witness all this incredible aircraft has to showcase!